Diwali is one of our favourite times in the academic year, as we love teaching Diwali dance workshops!

 In our Indian dance workshops we start by telling the traditional story of Rama and Sita and talk about how it links with Diwali.
 We then show Diva Lamps that we bring in so that the students can see the patterns, shapes and colours of the different styles they can come in.

-We then talk about what the Zest teachers is wearing (they always dress up when teaching the workshops) and the significance of their Indian clothing, jewellery and Bindis, and how it all relates to Hindu Gods and Goddesses.
-Next we get the students dressed up: in Bindis and Belly scarves for the girls, and our gold medal props for the boys.
-Everyone loves getting dressed up as it feels exciting and transports them to another country.
+We talk about what the Zest teachers is wearing (they always dress up when teaching the workshops) and the significance of their Indian clothing.
+The jewellery and Bindis all relates to Hindu Gods and Goddesses.
+Next we get the students dressed up.
+They wear Bindis and Belly scarves for the girls, and our gold medal props for the boys.
+It feels exciting dressing up, and transports everyone to another country.

 Then we let the school decide (in advance) which kind of dance workshop they would like us to teach.